 The Russian force leading the simulated "attack" comprised four strategic Tupolev- 22M-3 bombers (NATO: Backfire C) and two Sukhoi-27 Flanker fighter aircraft escorts.

-The war games-driven mock assault exposed both the level of under-funding and inefficiencies in the Swedish armed forces' readiness given that it was unable to scramble Gripen jets to intercept the approaching Russian aircraft over the Baltic Sea.
+The war games-driven mock assault exposed both the level of under-funding and inefficiencies in the Swedish armed forces' SAF’s readiness capability given that it was unable to scramble Gripen jets to intercept the approaching Russian aircraft over the Baltic Sea.

 The Tupolev 22M-3 and Sukhoi-27 aircraft were eventually shadowed by Danish F-16s, mobilized from NATO's Šiauliai Baltic Air Policing airbase in Lithuania, back into Russian airspace.

 The Swedish government reacted to the simulated "attack" by pledging additional funding to shore-up the country’s defense capabilities.
-As a result, more than US $2.1 billion will be invested in strengthening the military's readiness and warfare capabilities in 2016-2020.
+As a result, more than US $2.1 billion will be invested in strengthening the military's SAF’s readiness and warfare capabilities in 2016-2020.

 "We must be aware that we are continuously being exposed to intelligence-gathering and campaigns.
 We also know that areas in our region, the Baltic and increasingly the Arctic, constitute areas of friction between Russia and the West," said Bydén.